 Coco is a wonderfully warm tale that not only brings to life Mexican traditions surrounding the Day of the Dead, but also paints a colorful picture of life after death.

-Miguel (Anthony Gonzales) is a 12-year-old boy who loves music and secretly adores famed singer Ernesto de la Cruz (Benjamin Bratt).
+Miguel (Anthony Gonzalez) is a 12-year-old boy who loves music and secretly adores famed singer Ernesto de la Cruz (Benjamin Bratt).
 However, his family is against any and all forms of music.
 His family wants him to help in the Day of the Dead celebrations, a day when families visit graveyards as they remember those they've lost, as the souls cross over to visit their descendants.